vala-lang/vala-docs/docs/developer-guides/design-patterns/03-00-behavioral-design-patterns.md

 }
 ```

-Then we have our editor i.e. originator that is going to use memento
+Then, we have our editor i.e. originator that is going to use memento
 object

 ```vala